 We live in a great age for learning – scholars will find that, thanks to the internet, nearly any field of knowledge is just a few clicks away!
 Design is no exception, and today the web is filled with online graphic design courses and guides covering all things design.

-Today we’re detailing the best of the best, helping you find the online learning resources to becoming a design pro.
+Today we’re detailing the best of the best, helping you find the online learning resources to become a design pro.
 The courses listed below are all affordable, and in some cases, even free.
 Take a look and pick out your next online professor!

 With online courses covering everything from typography and logo creation to responsive web design, Udemy is a great spot to find reasonably priced, online design classes.

 Udemy boasts a host of video courses, and prices for these classes usually range between $40 – $100.
 There are tons of reasonably priced design video classes to choose from.
-Here are a few that have received top reviews:

 Tuts+ Teach Yourself Graphic Design: A Self-Study Course

-This course by Tuts+ lets you teach yourself graphic design through self-study materials that you can read and browse on your own schedule.
+Teach Yourself Graphic Design by Tuts+ lets you teach yourself graphic design through self-study materials that you can read and browse on your own schedule.

 Functioning as a complete graphic design guide, it provides reading and resources for all graphic design topics, including: